munificent/game-programming-patterns/book/component.markdown

 The Component pattern is a particularly hard one.
-You can't get a real feel for it without seeing some code for each of the domains that it decouples, so I'll have to sketch in a bit more of Bj&oslash;rn's code than I'd like to.
+You can't get a real feel for it without seeing some code for each of the domains that it decouples, so I'll have to sketch in a bit more of Bjørn's code than I'd like to.
 The pattern is really just the component *classes* themselves, but the code in them should help clarify what the classes are for.
-It's fake code&mdash; it calls into other classes that aren't presented here&mdash; but it should give you an idea of what we're going for.
+It's fake code -- it calls into other classes that aren't presented here -- but it should give you an idea of what we're going for.

 ### A monolithic class